apollographql/rover/docs/source/configuring.md

 }
 ```

 This particular `error` object includes `details` about what went wrong.
 Notice that even though errors occurred while executing this command, `data.success` is still `true`.
 That's because the errors are _build errors_ associated with composing the supergraph schema.
-Although _composition_ failed, the subgraph publish itself _succeeded_.
+Although composition failed, the subgraph publish itself succeeded.

 #### Example `jq` script